The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

-The plot of bolometric isotropic energy release (Table \ref{tabTypeISample}) versus the flux density of the afterglow at one day after the GRB assuming $z=1$ (converted from Table \ref{tabTypeI}) is shown in Fig. \ref{magEiso}.
+The plot of bolometric isotropic energy release (Table \ref{tabTypeISample} as well as Table \ref{tabTypeIISample} for the additional Type II GRBs presented in this paper) versus the flux density of the afterglow at one day after the GRB assuming $z=1$ (converted from Table \ref{tabTypeI}) is shown in Figure \ref{magEiso}.
 This is an expansion of Figure 7 in Paper I. We differentiate between five data sets.
-All Type II GRB afterglows have detections and a secure redshift.
+All Type II GRB afterglows have detections and a secure redshift (while a few are photometric, their errors are small).
 In the case of Type I GRB afterglows, we differentiate between detected afterglows and upper limits, and between secure and insecure redshifts.
-Taking the complete data set, there is a clear trend visible.
-GRBs with larger isotropic energy output tend to have brighter optical afterglows at a fixed late time after the GRB, when possible additional early emission processes like reverse shock flashes contribute only negligibly.
-This trend is very similar to the one found by \cite{Berger2007}, who compared the isotropic energies (without performing a $k$-correction) with the X-ray luminosities at a fixed datum, and it confirms the trend already seen in the Type II GRB afterglows alone (Paper I).
-At first glance, the Type I and Type II samples form a homogeneous sample, with the brightest and most powerful Type I GRBs (e.g., GRB 060121, GRB 060313, GRB 070714B) overlapping with the faintest Type II GRBs (e.g., GRB 060512, XRF 050416A, GRB 070419A, see Paper I).
-The Type II GRB afterglows have a very large scatter, e.g, the spread around $E_{iso,bol}\approx10^{54}$ erg is almost a factor of 40 (four magnitudes), and in most cases, the errors on the flux density of the optical afterglows are very small.
-Without several low-luminosity events such as those mentioned before, no trend would be visible at all (Paper I).
-This large scatter is probably due to several underlying causes, with the diverse jet opening angles probably having the strongest impact.
-A large spread of circumburst densities may also play a role.
-An unweighted linear fit to the Type I GRB afterglows with detections and secure redshifts shows that while the slope is similar (from linear fits to the logarithmic quantities, we find slopes of 0.36 and 0.38 for Type II and Type I afterglows, respectively), the normalization is different.
-At $10^{50}$ erg, the difference in flux density is a factor $15^{+22}_{-9}$; and $14^{+42}_{-11}$ at $10^{51}$ erg, where the two data clouds overlap.
-As discussed before, assuming the radiative efficiencies and blastwave physics to be similar for both central engine types (also, the jet opening angle distribution needs to be similar, it is as yet unclear if this is the case), this is an indication that the typical circumburst density around Type I GRB progenitors is lower than for collapsar-induced GRBs.
-As the normalization difference is $\propto n^{1/2}$, this implies that the typical ambient density around Type I GRB progenitors is roughly a factor of $\approx200$ less, albeit with very large error margins (the range of 10 to several 1000).
-Still, a spread of efficiencies is possible \citep[for a detailed analysis, see][]{Zhang2007}, which may also induce the large scatter in the Type II sample.
-Finally, since many Type I GRBs only have upper limits on the optical luminosity, the reduced scatter that seems to be visible in Fig \ref{magEiso} is probably not real.
+Taking the complete data set, there is a positive correlation visible.
+GRBs with larger isotropic energy output tend to have brighter optical afterglows at a fixed late time after the GRB, when possible additional early emission processes like reverse-shock flashes contribute only negligibly.
+This correlation is very similar to the one found by \cite{Berger2007}, who compared the isotropic energies (without performing a $k$-correction) with the X-ray luminosities at a fixed datum, and it confirms the weak correlation already seen in the Type II GRB afterglows alone (Paper I) (significant at the $4.1\sigma$ level).
+We find a tighter correlation in this case.
+Using only the Type I GRB afterglow detections with secure redshifts, we find, using Kendall's rank correlation coefficient $\tau$, that $\tau=0.42$.
+For Spearman's rank correlation coefficient $\rho$, we find $\rho=0.64$.
+Due to the much lower number of data points, the significance is still very low, though, only $1.7\sigma$.
+We also derive maximally tight and maximally scattered data sets (see Paper I for more details), and find $\tau=0.47$, $\rho=0.76$, and $\tau=0.29$, $\rho=0.56$ for the maximally tight and maximally scattered data sets, respectively.
+The significances are not overly different this time, $1.9\sigma$, and $1.2\sigma$, respectively.